Oslt-amira/Oslt-amira/README.md

-# 💫 About Me:
+# 🍄 About Me:
 Hey, I’m **Amira** — a full-stack software engineer and creative technologist crafting digital experiences at the intersection of code, AI, and motion-driven design.
 I specialize in building intuitive, scalable products that solve real problems with technical precision and creative flair.

 I architect systems using **TypeScript**, **Next.js**, **NestJS**, and **PostgreSQL**, and elevate **UX** through expressive motion with **Framer Motion** and **GSAP**.
 My work integrates **AI (LLMs, RAG pipelines)** to create **intelligent**, **user-centric** solutions that feel **alive** and **emotionally** resonant.

-> 🍄 If it’s technically complex and emotionally rich, I’m probably already prototyping it.

-I’m here to bridge logic and emotion — **make technology feel as human as the people who use it.**
+>  I’m here to bridge logic and emotion — **make technology feel as human as the people who use it.**
 ---

 ### Core Stack: